Prorated Rent Calculator

 If you don't occupy a rented apartment for the entire month, this prorated rent calculator will surely come in handy.
-With its help, you can easily determine the rent you need to pay if you're moving in at any date other than the first of the month.
+It allows you to easily determine the rent you need to pay if you're moving in at any date other than the first of the month.
 Read on to learn

 What is prorated rent?

-Why to prorate rent?
+Why prorate rent?

-- Pick your move-in date.
+- Pick your move-in or move-out date.

 - Count the number of days in the month that you will occupy the apartment.